Iterative representing set selection for nested cross approximation: Abstract

 \section{Abstract}

 A new fast algebraic method for obtaining an $\mathcal{H}^2$-approximation of a matrix from its entries is presented.
 The main idea behind the method is based on the nested representation and the maximum-volume principle to select submatrices in low-rank matrices.
-A special iterative approach for the computation of so-called representor sets is established.
+A special iterative approach for the computation of so-called representing sets is established.
 The main advantage of the method is that it uses only the hierarchical partitioning of the matrix and does not require special ``proxy surfaces'' to be selected in advance.

-The numerical experiments for the N-body problem and for the boundary integral operator confirm the effectiveness and robustness of the approach in comparison with the ACAGEO and ACAMERGE methods proposed in previous works.
+The numerical experiments for the electrostatic problem and for the boundary integral operator confirm the effectiveness and robustness of the approach.
 The complexity is linear in the matrix size and polynomial in the ranks.
 The algorithm is implemented as an open-source Python package that is available online.